Blog 79: Tools in product management … (1/7)

 - Tools like Crayon and MarketMuse use AI to analyse market trends and inform product strategy.

-- Identify patterns and correlations in data to prioritize features by assessing their potential impact on both customer satisfaction and business objectives.
+- Identify patterns and correlations in data to prioritise features by assessing their potential impact on both customer satisfaction and business objectives.

-- AI optimizes product roadmaps by considering market dynamics and resource constraints.
+- AI optimises product roadmaps by considering market dynamics and resource constraints.

 - Monitor competitors’ activities, analyse market trends, and identify competitive threats.